For a full list of 44CON 2018’s confirmed speakers, please click here.

 Using SmartNICs to Provide Better Data Center Security

-Presented by: Ofir Arkin assisted by Ahmad Atramlh
+Presented by: Jack Matheson assisted by Ahmad Atamlh

 Data Center security has been forced to reinvent itself as software complexity increases, networking capabilities grow more agile, and attack complexity turns unmanageable.
 With this change, the need for security policy enforcement to be handled at the edge has pushed functionality onto host compute systems, resulting in inherent performance loss and security weakness due to consolidation of resources.

 In the first part of the talk we will be presenting a SmartNIC-based model for data-center security that solves both the performance problem and the security problems of edge-centric policy models.
 The model features a more robust isolation of responsibilities, superior offload capabilities, significantly better scaling of policy, and unique visibility opportunities.

 To illustrate this, we present a SmartNIC-based reference architecture for network layout, as well as examples of SmartNIC security controls and their resulting threat models.